 Morning sickness.
 Ugh.

-Morning sickness, characterized by nausea, vomiting, food aversions and fatigue, among a number of other symptoms, is one of those icky conditions that just about every pregnant mom (about 75%) will experience, so don’t worry – you’re in good company.
+Morning sickness, characterized by nausea, vomiting, and food aversions, is one of those tough conditions that just about every pregnant person (about 75%) will experience.
+So don’t worry – you’re in good company!

 What is morning sickness?

-Morning sickness is an umbrella term used to describe some symptoms commonly felt by new moms-to-be during their first trimester of pregnancy.
-When most women refer to “morning sickness” they’re probably talking about their nausea and vomiting (often, but not always, occurring in the morning, hence the name), but morning sickness can encompass a wide array of other symptoms as well.
+Morning sickness is an umbrella term used to describe a set of symptoms commonly felt during the first trimester of pregnancy.
+When most people refer to “morning sickness,” they’re probably talking about their nausea and vomiting.
+Although the name implies you’ll only have symptoms at a certain time of day, these symptoms can strike at any time–day or night.

 When does morning sickness strike?

 Contrary to what you might think, morning sickness can occur at any time of the day.
-Morning sickness can appear as few as three weeks after conception, and often lasts until about week 12.
-Morning sickness symptoms will fade by the end of the first trimester for most women, but some may be affected by nausea and vomiting throughout their pregnancy.
-This is a condition known as hyperemesis gravidarum, and can lead to dehydration, so it’s important to let your healthcare provider know if your nausea and vomiting seem to be hanging around a bit longer than you’d like.
+Morning sickness can appear as early as three weeks after conception, and often lasts until about week 12.
+Morning sickness symptoms will fade by the end of the first trimester in most cases, but some may be affected by nausea and vomiting throughout their pregnancy.
+When severe, this is a condition known as hyperemesis gravidarum, and it can lead to dehydration or other complications.
+It’s important to let your healthcare provider know if your nausea and vomiting are making it impossible to eat or drink or if they seem to be hanging around a bit longer than expected.

 What causes morning sickness?